Financial advice is everywhere.

 - The only financial institutions you should use are credit unions or local banks

-The truth is, whether you like it or not, you’re going to have it tossed at you even if you didn’t even ask for anyone’s input.
+The truth is, you’re going to have it tossed at you even if you didn’t even ask for anyone’s input.

 And if you do hit the net in search of specific financial advice, how do you know: